alexnguyennz/vsctrust.org.nz/src/content/pages/dosomegood.md

   - Finalist of 2019 Hutt City's Regional Community Awards
 sponsorASchoolDescription: >-
-  Sponsor a school or kindergarten and help us to continue delivering kai to tamariki who need it in our local communities, within Wellington, Porirua, and Hutt Valley.
+  Sponsor a school or kindergarten and help us to continue delivering kai to tamariki who need it in our local communities within Wellington, Porirua, and Hutt Valley.
 volunteerDescription: >-
   We’re looking for volunteers to come out and clean schools, make food, and